gerrowadat/log.andvari.net/content/pages/sre-and-architecture.md

 > "You cannot save wonderful towns.
 You can only save wonderful towns by building new ones." *-- Ludwig Mies Van der Rohe (1886-1969)*

-I have often spoken to folks who either look in from outside, or who are inside the SRE/production engineering/devops space, and who claim a lack of innovation.
+I have often spoken to folks who either look in from outside, or who are inside the SRE/production engineering/DevOps space, and who claim a lack of innovation.
 I couldn't disagree more.

 Everything we have built came from dust -- the vast majority of the systems, patterns, and practices we have built came from nothing within our lifetimes.
 In the main, they will also return to dust within our lifetimes also.
 Talk to someone who's been in industry for 20 years about how much difference they've seen -- for the most part, very little has stayed.
 We are constantly rebuilding, and in the infrastructure/production engineering space, we see near-constant change of practice, of interface, and of thought.

-The last several years have seen a huge uptick in systems that were previously seen as supplementary or 'nice to have' -- Incident Management, Restrospective, Process enablement are now all more marketable than they've ever been.
+The last several years have seen a huge uptick in systems that were previously seen as supplementary or 'nice to have' -- Incident Management, Retrospective, Process enablement are now all more marketable than they've ever been.
 These are the tools with which we now build our new architecture of person-centric production.

 ## In Practice